The-Marcy-Lab-School/case-study-guidelines/README.md

 ### Extension Opportunities

-- If you had mroe time, what additional features would you build out?
+- If you had more time, what additional features would you build out?
 - What existing features would you improve upon?

 ### References and Links